 Better support staff: A number of physicians have called for more support staff, such as nurses and medical assistants, in order to help alleviate the workload and provide additional assistance to their patients.
 Increasing residency spots and government practice-ready assessment programs to license more foreign-trained physicians and support staff.

-Electronic medical records: Many physicians have called for the adoption of well-designed electronic medical records, which can streamline the process of managing patient records and reduce the amount of paperwork.
+Electronic medical records: Many physicians have called for the adoption of well-designed electronic medical records (EMRs), which can streamline the process of managing patient records and reduce the amount of paperwork.

 Hospice beds and palliative care services are needed to improve patient experience, support caregivers, and reduce emergency room pressure.